Stacked glass payment cards with a peso symbol, Sun of May emblem, and Argentine flag

 Cost of Living by Area

-Palermo/Recoleta (Buenos Aires upscale): Rent ARS 400,000-1,200,000/month (USD 380-1,140 at blue rate) for a 2-bedroom.
-Restaurants USD 10-30/meal.
-Card acceptance is universal - virtually every restaurant, shop, and supermarket in Palermo Soho, Palermo Hollywood, and Recoleta accepts contactless Visa/Mastercard.
+Palermo/Recoleta (Buenos Aires upscale): Rent ARS 400,000 to 1,200,000/month (approx. $275 to $830 USD) for a 2-bedroom.
+Restaurants $10 to $30 USD per meal.
+Card acceptance is universal in Palermo Soho, Palermo Hollywood, and Recoleta - contactless Visa/Mastercard at restaurants, cafés, supermarkets, and retail.
 The best area in Argentina for daily crypto card use.

 Online Shopping and Subscriptions